HuiranLiu/Travel-human-mobility/README.md

 * Note: Although the original raw dataset is not provided due to privacy concerns, the **results** folder contains all the pre-processed output files, which can be used to reproduce the part of the visualizations.

 ## Contact
-Gregor Bankhamer - gbank@cs.sbg.ac.at <br>
+Huiran Liu - huiran.liu@campus.tu-berlin.de <br>
-Huiran Liu - huiran.liu@campus.tu-berlin.de
+Gregor Bankhamer - bankhamer@tu-berlin.de